atomneb/AtomNeb-py/README.rst

     - `NumPy <https://numpy.org/>`_
     - `Astropy <https://www.astropy.org/>`_

-The previous version package depended on `pandas <https://pandas.pydata.org/>`_, but all the data structures were changed from pandas.DataFrame to those defined by `NumPy <https://numpy.org/>`_ that speed up the data access and computations and reduce the memory usage.
+The previous version relied on `pandas <https://pandas.pydata.org/>`_, but all the data structures were changed from pandas.DataFrame to those defined by `NumPy <https://numpy.org/>`_ that speed up the computations and reduce the memory usage.

 * To get this package with all the FITS file, you can simply use ``git`` command as follows::

         git clone https://github.com/atomneb/AtomNeb-py